michaelahlers/scala-guide/readme.md

 ### [Use Squants][advice-use-squants]

-[Squants][github-typelevel-squants] is an outstanding solution for software engineers who need to represent and analyze information and data rates; money, currencies, and respective conversions; and much more.
+[Squants][advice-use-squants] is an outstanding solution for software engineers who need to represent and analyze information and data rates; money, currencies, and respective conversions; and much more.
 Don't reinvent this wheel and rely on the wealth of features this project gives you for free.

 [github-typelevel-squants]: https://github.com/typelevel/squants